Spillover (economics): COVID-19 pandemic

+On the other hand, the COVID-19 pandemic caused also some positive spillover effects.
+Due to the fact that many industrial plants were shut down because of the lockdown measures, pollution fell all over the world significantly.

 Influences on spillover effects

 Globalisation

 Globalisation has been a prominent influence on the economic spillover effect in the global economy.
 Due to rising economic interactions including trade and investment between economies, the likelihood has risen that events impact one economy will in turn impact others who have economic ties and dependencies.
+Recent research suggests that even a small change in US monetary policy can have significant ripple effects on economies worldwide, particularly those that are financially open or trade open.
+This is due to the US' dominant role in the global economic system, impacting all other countries simultaneously and leading to cross-country effects which amplify the global impact.
+The extent of spillover effects can vary depending on the country from which the shock originates and the recipient country.
+For instance, China's spillovers impact mostly through trade, while the US impacts the rest of the world mostly through financial channels, and other major economies like the Euro area, UK, and Japan have more regional impacts.

 There are opposing views on the aggregate impact of globalisation as having either positive or negative spillover effects for the global economy.
 For instance, studies by Applied Economics journal indicates that globalisation has been impactful in promoting economic growth across nations in part due to the spillover.
 However studies by find that despite there being evidence that there is a positive correlation between trade openness and carbon dioxide emissions (negative externality), there could also exist benefits from globalisation impacting the environment through factors including spread of technology and knowledge beyond borders.

-Systems Built on Dependency
+Systems built on dependency

 Systems in society are built on relationships and interactions that create mutual value for a wide range of stakeholders.
 This has created circumstances where impacts to one or more of these entities can spillover to the other entities that depend on the system.
-This can be examined in the Global Financial Crisis example of 2008.
+This can be examined in the 2008 financial crisis.
 As banks granted loans to borrowers with a high chance of default, banks suffered from liquidity risk which led to significant macroeconomic impacts including losses for shareholders across all markets, significantly increased unemployment, bailouts from the Government and low investor and consumer confidence.
 Hence, entities like large banks can not operate in isolation, they are depended upon by many other entities in the financial system.